aliyun/dbt-maxcompute/README.md

 odps.sql.allow.cartesian: "true"
 odps.sql.timezone: "GMT"
 odps.sql.allow.schema.evolution: "true"
+odps.table.append2.enable": "true"
 ```

-You can override these defaults by specifying your own `global_hints` in the `profile.yml` file.
+You can override these defaults by specifying your own `sql_hints` use model config.
 Your custom hints will be merged with the defaults — you do not need to repeat the entire list unless you want to change specific values.

-### Run you dbt models

-If you are new to DBT, we have prepared a [Tutorial document](docs/Tutorial.md) for your reference.
-Of course, you can also access the
-official documentation provided by DBT (but some additional adaptations may be required for MaxCompute)

 ## Compatible dbt Packages for MaxCompute
 The following community-maintained dbt packages have been verified to work with dbt-maxcompute: